mbuciuman/SecretAgentsSmashCompanion/README.md

 # Secret Agent's Smash Companion
 This project implements an in-line Gamecube Controller adapter which can modify GC controller inputs, primarily for practicing against a virtual opponent in Smash Bros.
 Ultimate (or Melee).
+It simulates inputs which the Training Mode's CPU cannot, such as inputting frame-perfect DI, various escape options, or recording and playing-back user inputs.

 The adapter primarily uses an Arduino Nano in conjuction with a logic-level converter to step-down the Arduino Nano's digital logic to the Gamecube's 3.3 V data line.

 ## Getting Started
 Below are instructions on how to build and upload the code to an Arduino Nano, and how to use the included EAGLE files to get a PCB.